mozilla/data-docs/src/datasets/search/search_clients_last_seen/intro.md

 completed each month for the past 12 months.
 This is across calendar months, so the number of days are not directly comparable.

-We have the same data for tagged searches, search with adds, and ad clicks.
+We have the same data for tagged searches, search with ads, and ad clicks.

 #### Background and Caveats